Rachel Drummond

 An example of a course offered by an established forensic artist is the forensic art essentials class offered by Lois Gibson—a professional sketch artist who has worked for the Houston Police Department for 35 years.
 In addition to holding the title of the most successful forensic artist in the Guinness Book of World Records, she has appeared in numerous media outlets and TB true-crime television segments.

 Her course, “Forensic Art Essentials,” provides beginning and seasoned forensic artists with what they need to get started in the profession and techniques to increase their effectiveness.
-The cost of the course is $250 and includes all supplies.

 Another forensic art course is taught by Stuart Parks Forensic Associates, which includes 40 hours of instruction in a one-week format.
 Participants can immediately start drawing composite images for their law enforcement agencies.
-In addition, advanced courses in drawing, facial comparisons and identification, and black and white sketching are available.
+In addition, advanced courses in drawing, facial comparisons and identification, and black-and-white sketching are available.

 Forensic sketch artists employed as police officers are encouraged to communicate their desires to contribute their unique services to leadership and human resources.
 It is possible that they could begin sketching right away or perhaps have the chance to fulfill this role when another sketch artist resigns or retires from the local police force.